Revolts against the Centralist Republic of Mexico

 The Centralist Republic with the separatist movements generated by the dissolution of the Federal Republic.

 Revolts against the Centralist Republic of Mexico proliferated after the fall of the First Mexican Republic in 1835, and would continue to agitate the Centralist Republic through its entire existence, until succeeding and having the Constitution of 1824 finally restored in 1846.

-Many revolts were crushed by the centralist authorities, but most notably the Republic of Texas and the Republic of Yucatan succeeded in breaking away from Mexico and establishing themselves as independent nations albeit temporarily.
-It was the independence of the former and its annexation by the United States in 1845, while Texas was still considered a rebellious province by the centralist Mexican government, that led to the Mexican American War.
+Many revolts were crushed by the centralist authorities, but most notably the Republic of Texas and the Republic of Yucatán succeeded in breaking away from Mexico and establishing themselves as independent nations albeit temporarily.
+It was the independence of the former and its annexation by the United States in 1845, while Texas was still considered a rebellious province by the centralist Mexican government, that led to the Mexican–American War.

 During the first year of the war, in the wake of a series of uninterrupted Mexican defeats, one final federalist revolt finally brought down the Centralist Republic of Mexico, leading to the restoration of a federalist constitution and establishing of the Second Federal Republic of Mexico.

 Rebellion in Zacatecas

 Zacatecas, a silver mining center in Mexico's north, was a strong proponent of federalism.
 The revolt in Zacatecas was the first rebellion to erupt as a reaction to the formation of the Central Republic.
 The rebellion began as a response to the order of the Central Government dissolving the State militias, which had been a foundation of state power.
-Zacatecas had previously been a supporter of Santa Anna in the political struggles of 1832 against conservative Anastasio Bustamante.
+Zacatecas had previously been a supporter of Antonio López de Santa Anna in the political struggles of 1832 against conservative Anastasio Bustamante.
 Santa Anna himself led the Mexican army against the Zacatecas rebels, who were led by Governor Francisco García Salinas.
 Zacatecas had a militia of about four thousand men against the Central Government.
 In one of his many absences that were to come, Santa Anna left the Presidency to General Miguel Barragán.
 Likely Santa Anna did not want any state to challenge the power of the new central government and the army, but historian Will Fowler suggests that Santa Anna "expected his allies to be faithful even if he changed sides" when they did not support the Plan of Cuernavaca.
 Governor García Salinas and his army were defeated in the 1835 Battle of Zacatecas.
 As punishment for rebellious Zacatecas, the region of Aguascalientes was separated from Zacatecas and declared on 23 May 1835 to be Federation territory.
 Santa Anna's troops pillaged Zacatecas, and left the region embittered against him, but Zacatecos who surrendered to Santa Anna's forces were allowed to go free.
 Santa Anna himself profited from the conquest, carting off silver from the Fresnillo mine and distributing some of it to his friends, such as José María Tornel, with the Mexican treasury losing 180,000 pesos.